shiyihe-neko/reVISit_study/buckaroo/assets/introduction.md

 Before you begin, please make sure you meet the following requirements:
 - You are comfortable speaking aloud in English.
 - You have a stable internet connection.
-- You have some prior experience with ChatGPT, Jupyter Notebook, or data cleaning tools (e.g., Excel).
+- You have some prior experience with ChatGPT, Jupyter Notebook, or data wrangling tools (e.g., Excel).

 If any of the above do not apply to you, please <b style="color:Red;">do not participate</b> in this study, as your participation may be considered invalid or incomplete.
 Thank you for your understanding!